baremetal-engine/PotatoAI/README.md

 But **Potato** is the perfect name for the world’s first open recursive AI.

 ### 🌐 A Root-Level Intelligence
-Like real potatoes, PotatoAI grows **underground** — quietly, recursively, and everywhere.
+Like real potatoes, Potato grows **underground** — quietly, recursively, and everywhere.
 Its **hivemind** architecture mirrors how tubers spread:
 - Each node is connected
 - Knowledge grows beneath the surface